Currently this content is only available in German.

 Since asthma is a complex disease, we model chronic asthma and serial lung function as a complex disease using new mathematical techniques derived from statistical physics (see also group Prof. Urs Frey).

 Another research focus in developmental pediatrics is in the area of neuropediatrics.
-We study the effect of early morphological or functional lesions of the brain on cognitive development (Prof. Peter Weber, Dr. Alexander Datta) and also the pathophysiology and therapy of muscular dystrophy in children (Prof. Dirk Fischer).
+We study the effect of early morphological or functional lesions of the brain on cognitive development (Dr. Alexander Datta) and also the pathophysiology and therapy of muscular dystrophy in children (Prof. Dirk Fischer).

 Research groups Developmental Pediatrics / Pneumology